anony4343/Benchmarks/README.txt

-Hamt benchmark
+HAMT and CHAMP benchmark

-Insert integer items to a hash array mapped trie (HAMT).
+Insert integer items to a Hash Array Mapped Trie (HAMT).
+Insert key-value pairs in Compressed Hash Array Mapped Prefix Trie(CHAMP) where key is integer and value is Entity object.
-All elements of the HAMT are immutable.
+All elements of the HAMT and CHAMP are immutable.

 Usage: java Benchmark [options]